 “… in discussions with KCC it was agreed that the original restoration scheme was no longer appropriate, since it would resolve neither the geotechnical nor drainage concerns, and would create a site that was not fit for purpose in terms of minimizing the risk to adjoining land.”

-Please see the note of the telephone conversation with KCC Planning Officers in which they have no knowledge of KCC ever declaring that the original plan was no longer fit for purpose.
+However, please see the note of the telephone conversation between an elected Westerham Town Council officer and KCC Planning Officers in which they have no knowledge of KCC ever declaring that the original plan was no longer fit for purpose.

 note of telephone conversation with adam tomszewski and andrea hopkins (2)

 One kilometre to the west of Westerham is a huge depleted sand quarry known as Covers Farm.
 The sand used to be extracted for tile-making.

 In 1983 a planning condition (Kent CC Minerals and Waste) imposed on working the pit stated that, once depleted, it should be restored to low quality agricultural land.
 This was to have been achieved simply by moving material around on site, with no importation of further material.

 The pit is owned by the big local landowner, Squerryes Estate.
 Last year Squerryes took back the liability for the restoration of the site from the last company to have worked the pit, Redland Monier.